-returns: a binary with a text representation of the float

-'''

-Convert a float to a binary.

-'''

-float\to\binary/2

-Float: Float to convertOptions: Options for conversion

-returns: a binary with a text representation of the float

-Convert a float to a binary.

-float to list/1

-Float: Float to convert

-returns: a string with a text representation of the float

-Convert a float to a string.

-float\to\list/2

-Float: Float to convertOptions: Options for conversion

-returns: a string with a text representation of the float

-Convert a float to a string.

-fun\to\list/1

-Fun: function to convert to a string

-returns: a string representation of the function

-Create a string representing a function.

-function\exported/3

-Module: module to testFunction: function to testArity: arity to test returns: true if Module exports a Function with this Arity garbage\collect/0 garbage\collect/1

-Determine if a function is exported

-Run a garbage collect in current process

-Pid: pid of the process to garbage collect

-returns: true or false if the process no longer exists

-Run a garbage collect in a given process.
-The function returns before the garbage collect actually happens.

-get/1

-Key: key in the process dictionary

-returns: value associated with this key or undefined

-Return a value associated with a given key in the process dictionary get\module\info/1 returns: A list of module info tuples get\module\info/2

-Module: module to get info for
+returns: a binary with a text representation of the float Convert a float to a binary. float\to\binary/2 Float: Float to convertOptions: Options for conversion returns: a binary with a text representation of the float Convert a float to a binary. float to list/1 Float: Float to convert returns: a string with a text representation of the float Convert a float to a string. float to list/2 Float: Float to convertOptions: Options for conversion returns: a string with a text representation of the float Convert a float to a string. fun to list/1 Fun: function to convert to a string returns: a string representation of the function Create a string representing a function. function\exported/3 Module: module to testFunction: function to testArity: arity to test returns: true if Module exports a Function with this Arity Determine if a function is exported garbage\collect/0 returns: true Run a garbage collect in current process garbage\collect/1 Pid: pid of the process to garbage collect returns: true or false if the process no longer exists Run a garbage collect in a given process.
+The function returns before the garbage collect actually happens. get/1 Key: key in the process dictionary returns: value associated with this key or undefined Return a value associated with a given key in the process dictionary get\module\info/1 Module: module to get info for returns: A list of module info tuples get\module\info/2 returns: A term representing info for given module